AMICO galaxy clusters in KiDS-1000: cosmological constraints and mass calibration from counts and weak lensing: Stacked weak-lensing profiles measurement

 \subsection{Selection of background sources}

-If galaxies belonging to the clusters or in the foreground are mistakenly considered as background, the measured lensing signal can be significantly diluted \citep[see, e.g.,][]{Broadhurst05,Medezinski07,Dietrich19,Rau24}.
-To minimise such contamination, we employ stringent selections based on the galaxy photo-$z$ probability density function, denoted as $p(z_{\rm g})$, where $z_{\rm g}$ represents the galaxy redshift, and on galaxy colours.
-This approach is in line with previous works, such as \citet{Sereno17} and \citetalias{Bellagamba19}. \\ Specifically, to exclude galaxies with a significant probability of being at a redshift equal to or lower than the cluster redshift, we adopt the following photo-$z$ selection
+If galaxies that belong to the clusters or in the foreground are mistakenly considered as background, the measured lensing signal can be significantly diluted \citep[see e.g.][]{Broadhurst05,Medezinski07,Dietrich19,Rau24}.
+To minimise such contamination, we employed stringent selections based on the galaxy photo-$z$ probability density function, denoted as $p(z_{\rm g})$, where $z_{\rm g}$ represents the galaxy redshift, and on galaxy colours.
+This approach is in line with previous works, such as \citet{Sereno17} and \citetalias{Bellagamba19}. \\ Specifically, to exclude galaxies with a significant probability of being at a redshift equal to or lower than the cluster redshift, we adopted the following photo-$z$ selection